SynBioDex/SbolStandardWebsite/content/sbol-visual-ontology/_index.md

 header:
   caption: ""
   image: ""
+subtitle: "Terms that define SBOL Visual glyphs and their relationships, for tools that reason about diagrams."
+layout: sbol-page
+subnav: visual
+summary: "Terms that define SBOL Visual glyphs and their relationships, for tools that reason about diagrams."
 ---

 The SBOL Visual Ontology (SBOL-VO) provides a set of controlled terms to describe visual glyphs for genetic circuit designs.
-The terms are organised based on their descriptions in community-edited [Markdown](https://github.com/SynBioDex/SBOL-visual/tree/master/Glyphs) files.
+The terms are organized based on their descriptions in community-edited [Markdown](https://github.com/SynBioDex/SBOL-visual/tree/master/Glyphs) files.
 Terms are defined for recommended and alternative glyphs in addition to terms to represent generic glyphs.
 SBOL-VO consists of the following items.

 * **Terms for glyphs** to represent
     * DNA sequence features (e.g. "[CDSGlyph](http://synbiodex.github.io/sbol-visual-ontology/sbol-vo.html#CDSGlyph)", "[AptamerGlyph](http://synbiodex.github.io/sbol-visual-ontology/sbol-vo.html#AptamerGlyph)", "[AssemblyScarGlyph](http://synbiodex.github.io/sbol-visual-ontology/sbol-vo.html#AssemblyScarGlyph)" and "[AssemblyScarGlyphAlternative](http://synbiodex.github.io/sbol-visual-ontology/sbol-vo.html#AssemblyScarGlyphAlternative)" )